 Samuel Johnson once observed that Oliver Goldsmith was “at no pains to fill his mind with knowledge.
 He transplanted it from one place to another; and it did not settle in his mind; so he could not tell what was his in his own books” (Life of Johnson).
 Reading the borrowed passages above, one can perhaps understand why Goldsmith struggled to recall what he had written in his books–much of his writing was not really his.
 As scholars continue to advance the art of detecting textual reuse, we will be better equipped to map these borrowed words at larger and more ambitious scales.
 For the present, writers like Goldsmith offer plenty of data on which to hone those methods.

 This work has benefitted enormously from conversations with a number of others.
 Antonis Anastasopoulos, David Chiang, Michael Clark, John Dillon, and Kenton Murray of Notre Dame’s Text Analysis Group, and Thom Bartold, Dan Hepp, and Jens Wessling of ProQuest offered key analytic insights, and Mark Olsen and Glenn Roe of the University of Chicago’s ARTFL group shared essential data.
 I am grateful for the generous help each of you has provided.
-Code is available here.
+Code is available on GitHub.